air-display/airplay-internal/src/overall_architecture.md

 This document is inspired by by the [Unofficial AirPlay Protocol Specification](https://nto.github.io/AirPlay.html#introduction).
 If you don't know what the AirPlay is please look into it and gather related information by Google.
 Here, I just assume you, the readers, have had a basic knowledge of AirPlay technology.

-AirPlay is not a simple and single protocol but a composition of various protcols such as mDNS, RTSP, HTTP, RTP and NTP.
+AirPlay is not a simple and single protocol but a composition of various protocols such as mDNS, RTSP, HTTP, RTP and NTP.
 This document aims to describe the architecture of AirPlay server(or receiver) and the interaction flow between the sender and receiver from the view point at runtime.

 As mentioned above, AirPlay is a composition of various protocols.
 We can break it down by different functions as follows:

 - Discovery Service

-    This service exposes the AirPlay service stack to compatible sender devices within the local network by leveraging [multicast DNS (mDNS)](https://en.wikipedia.org/wiki/Multicast_DNS) protocl.
+    This service exposes the AirPlay service stack to compatible sender devices within the local network by leveraging [multicast DNS (mDNS)](https://en.wikipedia.org/wiki/Multicast_DNS) protocol.
 Apple created their own implementation named [Bonjour](https://developer.apple.com/bonjour/) which completely conforms to the standard mDNS protocol.

 - AirPlay Service

     This is the primary service to be implemented for AirPlay servers/receivers.
 This service consists of two protocols: RTSP and HTTP.
 This service serves for all the requests from senders such as screen mirroring, media cast and photo display.
 It prepares resources for senders and dispatches different request to corresponding services.
-No matter what function the senders requests they must establish a session with the AirPlay serivce first as the pairing verify process needs to be performed in this session.
+No matter what function the senders requests they must establish a session with the AirPlay service first as the pairing verify process needs to be performed in this session.

 - Screen Mirroring Service